yi-jiayu/blog/content/posts/whatsapp-spoilers.md

 After setting a spoiler warning to be shown before the spoiler (`warning`) and the actual content of the spoiler (`content`), we add 4000 zero-width spaces (for safety---around 3100 seems to be enough on WhatsApp Web, but more are needed on mobile) between the two and display the result for the user to copy.

-### Caveat
+### Caveats
+There are some side effects with this hack though.

+Firstly, adding 4000 zero-width spaces makes the message length more than 4000 characters long.
+In fact, because a zero-width space is encoded under UTF-8 as 3 bytes (`E2 80 8B`), a message with a spoiler tag may actually be larger than 12 kB in size!
+It actually causes some unexpected behavior in WhatsApp, such as truncated message histories or just a general slowdown.

-There's one slight problem though: on WhatsApp Web, the spoiler still appears in the chat preview:
+Also, on WhatsApp Web, the spoiler still appears in the chat preview:

 {{< figure src="/posts/images/movie-spoilers.png" alt="Spoiler contents are visible in the chat preview" link="/posts/images/movie-spoilers.png" >}}